Home Blog Discrimination in the workplace

 Addressing workplace discrimination is mission-critical

-Understanding and effectively addressing discrimination in the workplace is a critical business competency taught by leading management researchers and practitioners, including Jennica Webster, Ph.D., of the Marquette online Master in Management (MiM) program.
+Understanding and effectively addressing discrimination in the workplace is a critical business competency taught by leading management researchers and practitioners, including Jennica Webster, Ph.D., of the Marquette Graduate School of Management.

 Read on for an overview of federal workplace discrimination laws and an abstract of the recent Oxford Research Encyclopedia publication by Dr. Webster and her collaborator from Macquarie University, Dr. Raymond Trau, on the related topic of "Sexual Orientation (LGBTQ+) Issues in I&O Psychology."